kennethlove/parts/README.md

 *You can can block certain sites using the **blacklist**.* You can add keywords or the entire url.

+**Known Issues**
+Only shows information from the latest episode.
+Working to create an interactive selection tool for shows

 [0]:http://www.crummy.com/software/BeautifulSoup/ "Beautiful Soup"
 [1]:http://docs.python-requests.org/en/latest/ "Requests"